Marian McPartland: Early life

-Margaret Marian Turner was born on 20 March 1918 to Frank and Janet (née Payne) Turner in Slough, Buckinghamshire, west of central London, England.
+Margaret Marian Turner was born on 20 March 1918 to Frank and Janet (née Payne) Turner in Slough, Berkshire, west of central London, England.
 She had one younger sibling, a sister, Joyce.
 She demonstrated early aptitude at the piano, and would later realize that she had perfect pitch.
 Margaret (Maggie to her family) studied violin from the age of nine, but never took to the instrument.
 She also trained as a vocalist and received a number of favorable reviews in the local paper.
 Janet refused to find her daughter a piano teacher until the age of 16, by which time Margaret was already adept at learning songs by ear.
 This lack of early education meant that Margaret was never a strong reader of notated music, and would always prefer to learn through listening.

 Turner studied at Miss Hammond's School for Young Children from 1924 to 1927, Avonclyffe from 1927 to 1929, Holy Trinity Convent from 1929 to 1933, and finally Stratford House for Girls from 1933 to 1935.
 There, she met Doris Mackie, a teacher who would be hugely influential on her.
 Mackie suggested to the Turners that Margaret should apply to the Guildhall School of Music and Drama in London, since she clearly had an aptitude and passion for music.
 She was accepted in the spring of 1935 on the merit of her "rampant enthusiasm, God-given faculty, and a dangerous surplus of imagination" and in spite of the fact that she was "sadly lacking in technique."